sameeraman/HomeAssistant/README.md

 - Alert and Turn off air conditioner if it is left On when the house alarm is on (After leaving home)

 ## Bathroom Automations
-- Turn on the Bath Light when there is motion
+- Turn on the Bath Light when there is motion and set brightness based on bed presence
 - Turn off the Bath Light when there's no motion in shower and Bathroom
 - Turn on the Bath strip when there is motion in master bedroom
 - Turn off the Bath strip when there's no motion in master bedroom